The Clinician's Guide to Removable Overdentures

 It’s important to frame the cost of an overdenture as a long-term investment in a patient's health and quality of life.
 While the initial price is higher than that of a conventional denture, the benefits often lead to savings over time.
 Implant-retained overdentures are more durable, preserve jawbone integrity, and reduce the need for frequent adjustments, relines, or future restorative work.
 They can also be a more affordable alternative to fixed full-arch solutions, sometimes costing half as much.
 When patients understand that they are investing in superior stability, function, and oral health, the value proposition becomes much clearer.

-How to Care for Removable Overdentures
+How to Care for Your Removable Overdentures

 Proper maintenance is the key to ensuring your patients enjoy the long-term benefits of their removable overdentures.
 Educating them on a consistent care routine from the start will protect their investment, support their oral health, and maintain the integrity of the prosthesis and supporting structures.
 Here is a straightforward guide you can share to help them care for their new smile effectively.

-Your Daily Care Protocol
+Your Daily Cleaning and Care Routine

 A daily cleaning regimen is non-negotiable, but it only takes a few minutes.
 Advise your patients to handle their overdenture over a folded towel or a sink full of water to prevent damage if it’s dropped.
 The daily protocol should include rinsing the prosthesis after every meal to remove food particles.
 At least once a day, they should perform a more thorough cleaning by brushing the overdenture with a soft-bristled toothbrush and a non-abrasive cleaner specifically designed for dentures.
 This simple denture care routine helps prevent plaque buildup and staining, keeping the appliance fresh and looking its best.